Cathedral of the Blessed Virgin Mary

 Figures for Choir Stalls – Photographs (PWDRO 116/88, 116/117, 244/1, 244/2 & 244/6); 1912-1944

 There are a total of 32 figures behind the choir stalls.
 Thirty of them are saints and the other two are King Arthur and the Welsh King Brychan, the purported father of numerous Cornish saints.
 The figures were carved and installed over several decades, paid for by donations, finally being gilded and coloured about 1965 (Swift & Evans, 2016).
 In the photographs in PWDRO all but three of the figures are represented.
 The one of St Neot is unlabelled and appears in 116/117 with other unidentified items.
 There is evidence in the Women’s Art Library at Goldsmiths College, University of London, of the detailed research that Violet carried out to ensure that her work was as well informed as it could be on the less familiar Cornish saints (GC/PA 21-24).
-Other saints, however, are recognisable as standard representations used elsewhere.
-The list below of the saints and dates of their installation are taken from Swift & Evans (2016).
+Other saints, however, are recognisable as standard representations used elsewhere by the Pinwill workshop.
+The list below of the saints and dates of their installation are taken from Swift & Evans (2016), apart from St Richard of Chichester.
+The choice of this saint for the choir stalls seems rather out of keeping with the others, who are all nationally-known or have a strong connection to Cornwall.
+He appears to have been selected to honour Winfrid Burrows, Bishop of Truro 1912-19, who then translated to Chichester Cathedral.
+This at least provides a more narrow timescale for its installation, which could not have been before 1919.

 South side (East to West):